 1. HOW NORTH FACE BOOSTED SALES

 An outdoor apparel company, North Face discovered that weather-related alerts via geofencing could push their company’s sales forward.
-In fact, in-store sales increased by almost 80 percent from shoppers that received its notifications.
+In fact, in-store sales increased by almost 80 percent from shoppers that received its ads.

 Even better, 65 percent of those customers bought a product.